Sales Prospecting Sales Funnel Lead Qualification

 Don’t worry.
 We’ve got your back with this step-by-step guide.

-The marketing team works hard to produce engaging content with the goal of lead generation.
-When their content hits a bulls-eye with your target audience, the first stage of the lead qualification process kicks in.
-If someone, for example, downloads your company’s cheat sheet or interacts with content on social media, they can be qualified - to some extent - as worthy leads.
+The marketing team runs lead generation efforts, including producing engaging content that resonates with your target audience.
+When someone signs up with their email address due to that content, the first stage of the lead qualification process kicks in.
+If someone, for example, downloads your company’s cheat sheet or interacts with content on social media, they can be qualified—to some extent—as worthy leads.

 Note that we said “to some extent” because there could be other reasons that prospects reply to marketing outreach.
 Maybe they needed your cheat sheet for a university project, for instance.

 These prospects wouldn’t be categorized as unqualified leads, but they are not fully qualified leads either.
-They’ve still got two rounds of the lead qualification process before you can be sure that they’re worth any lead nurturing efforts.
+It's too early to spend valuable time on a sales pitch.
+MQLs still have two rounds of the lead qualification process before you can be sure that they’re worth any lead nurturing efforts.

-The SQL tag is used for potential customers that the sales team has qualified - either through a discovery call or email.
+The SQL tag is used for potential customers that the sales team has qualified—either through a discovery call or email.
 Their answers on the discovery call or email make them worthy of lead nurturing efforts by the sales team.
-You will have information such as: whether or not your prospect possesses decision-making authority, their pain points, their budgets, and their timelines for purchasing a product like yours.
+You will have information such as: whether or not your prospect possesses authority for making buying decisions, their pain points, their budgets, and their timelines for purchasing a product like yours.

 Prep checklist before your first call